 The term ‘effectively connected’ generally refers to when a foreign corporation has premises, production, or employees in the US.

-If you’re unsure whether your foreign registered business has to file Form 1120-F, always consult a US expat tax specialist.
+If you’re unsure whether your foreign registered business has to file Form 1120-F, a US expat tax specialist can provide clear guidance.

 The due date for filing Form 1120-F depends on whether the corporation has premises in the US.
-If it does, the filing date is March 15, while if it doesn’t, the deadline is June 15.
-In either scenario, a six month extension can be requested by filing Form 7004.
+If it does, the filing date is March 15.
+If it doesn’t, the deadline is June 15.